LiquidIce95/Quant_Data_Platform/platform_files/architecture.md

 - Every table from bronze, silver, gold and all data marts is in the data catalogue and lineage tool
 - But users only see the data they have access to

+### Discussion of Batch pipeline
+One key distinction between realtime and batch data, is that batch data usually is persisted on the source system.
+So on failure we can simply rerun the Batch pipeline since extractors, connectors and transformers are all idempotent.
+If a source system does not persist the complete batch data then the probability of loosing data is very low because extractors are extremely lightweight and thus will finish fast, resulting the data being stored in the Lake or already in the bronze layer.
+With backup mechanisms of the cloud environment loosing data due to failed extractors, connectors or transformers becomes very unlikely.
+This justifies deploying them as serverless functions on single instances.
+So the data arrvies in the historical store and is modelled according to the user's needs.
+Requirements that cannot be satisfied in the gold layer are always satisfiable with a dedicated data mart.

+Latency and peformance of the extractors, connectors and transformers is neglible since data processed here needs to be updated only daily or hourly at most.
+Performance in the gold layer and the marts does however matter since analysts should not be forced to write queries that perform poorly to satisfy their needs.
+So the modelling aspect is crucial here, more so than on the streaming lane.

+## Operations
 ### Access and User management

 Fortunately for us this is a problem that has been already solved for us.
 We copy the same access management processes that the IT of the firm is using.
 Usually this boils down to: